Año Nuevo State Marine Reserve, and Greyhound Rock State Marine Conservation Area

 Greyhound Rock is a tombolo, an offshore rock connected to the beach by a sandspit.
 Like many of the coastal bluffs in Santa Cruz County, Greyhound Rock is comprised of Santa Cruz mudstone, a very common type of rock found from Año Nuevo State Park to the west side of Santa Cruz.

 The SMCA contains a narrow band of tidepools filled with crabs, sea urchins, anemones, mussels, limpets, and sea stars.
-During low tides, the SMCA's marine terraces are popular with marine mammals that haul out on them to rest.
+During low tides, the SMCA's marine terraces are populated with marine mammals that haul out on them to rest.
 Año Nuevo Island and protected mainland beaches provide habitat for seal and sea lion rookeries, most notably for the northern elephant seal and endangered Steller sea lion.

 Elephant seals were hunted to the brink of extinction in the late 1800s, but after a remarkable conservation intervention they have recovered to nearly 200,000 individuals.
-These massive animals haul ashore at Año Nuevo’s protected beaches during winter to breed and again in spring to molt.
+These massive animals haul out on Año Nuevo’s protected beaches during winter to breed and again in spring to molt.
 The males compete in sometimes violent matches for control of beach territory, quite the spectacle for the lucky observer.
 With plentiful elephant seals, Steller sea lions, and a variety of other pinnipeds, it comes as no surprise that these MPAs are also host to a large white shark population that preys upon them.

 In addition to the many large marine animals frequently found in these MPAs, more than 300 species of invertebrates, fishes, and seabirds are also found throughout the cold ocean waters.
 Anemones, mussels, and barnacles line the rocky shores, where small pools of ocean water hide fish like gobies and sculpins.
 Rockfish, sea cucumbers, bat stars, and gorgonians are common throughout the deep submerged reefs and the kelp forests closer to shore.
 Coho salmon and steelhead trout, once abundant along the coast, may be making a modest recovery in Waddell and Scott creeks adjacent to these MPAs.